Infant Respiratory Disorders- Overview and Practice Questions Vector

 43. What are the complications of RDS?

-Bronchopulmonary dysplasia, chronic lung disease, reactive airway disease, pneumothorax, and intraventricular hemorrhage.
+Complications of RDS include bronchopulmonary dysplasia (BPD), chronic lung disease, reactive airway disease, pneumothorax, and intraventricular hemorrhage.

 44. What is retinopathy of prematurity?